Chapter 2 Preparing International Travelers

 G. toxicus may proliferate on dead coral reefs more effectively than other dinoflagellates.
-The risk of ciguatera is likely to increase as more coral reefs deteriorate because of climate change, ocean acidification, construction, and nutrient runoff.
+The risk of ciguatera poisoning is likely to increase as coral reefs deteriorate because of climate change, ocean acidification, offshore construction, and nutrient runoff.

 Risk for Travelers

-Ciguatera poisoning is underrecognized and underreported; up to 50,000 cases occur globally every year.
+Up to 50,000 cases of ciguatera poisoning get reported annually worldwide.
+Because the disease is underrecognized and underreported, this is likely a significant underestimate.
 The incidence in travelers to highly endemic areas has been estimated as high as 3 per 100.
 Ciguatera is widespread in tropical and subtropical waters, usually between the latitudes of 35°N and 35°S; it is particularly common in the Pacific and Indian Oceans and the Caribbean Sea.
 The incidence and geographic distribution of ciguatera poisoning are increasing.
 Newly recognized areas of risk include the Canary Islands, the eastern Mediterranean, and the western Gulf of Mexico.
 Medical practitioners must be aware that cases of ciguatera fish poisoning acquired by travelers in endemic areas may present in nonendemic (temperate) areas.
 In addition, cases of ciguatera fish poisoning are seen with increasing frequency in nonendemic areas as a result of the increasing global trade in seafood products.

 Fish that are most likely to cause ciguatera poisoning are large carnivorous reef fish, such as barracuda, grouper, moray eel, amberjack, sea bass, or sturgeon.
 Omnivorous and herbivorous fish such as parrot fish, surgeonfish, and red snapper can also be a risk.

 Ciguatera poisoning may cause gastrointestinal, cardiovascular, neurologic, and neuropsychiatric illness.
 The first symptoms usually develop within 3–6 hours after eating contaminated fish but may be delayed for up to 30 hours.
-Symptoms include:
+Adverse health effects referable to the above-named organ systems include:

 The overall death rate from ciguatera poisoning is <0.1% but varies according to the toxin dose and availability of medical care to deal with complications.
-The diagnosis of ciguatera poisoning is based on the characteristic signs and symptoms and a history of eating species of fish that are known to carry ciguatera toxin.
-Fish testing can be done by the Food and Drug Administration (FDA) in their laboratory at Dauphin Island.
+The diagnosis of ciguatera poisoning is based on the characteristic signs and symptoms and a history of eating fish species known to carry ciguatera toxin.
+Fish testing can be done by the US Food and Drug Administration (FDA) in their laboratory at Dauphin Island.
 There is no readily available test for ciguatera toxins in human clinical specimens.